 The goals of the Campbell Physician Assistant Program strive to:

-Provide a structured didactic and clinical curriculum that prepares students for evidence-based clinical practice.
+Provide a structured curriculum that prepares students for evidence-based clinical practice.

-Performance: Course sequences are mapped to cultivate an integrated curriculum with foundation and capstone courses in evidence-based medicine focusing on critical thinking.
+Performance: Course sequences are mapped to integrate the curriculum with foundation and capstone courses in evidence-based medicine focusing on critical thinking and clinical judgment.

-Provide a didactic and clinical educational environment that is conducive to learning
+Provide an educational environment that is conducive to learning.

-Performance: 94% of students surveyed evaluated the program learning environment as highly conducive to meet professional practice standards.
+Performance: 94% of graduating students surveyed evaluated the program learning environment as highly conducive to meet professional practice standards

-Provide students with the medical knowledge and clinical skills to practice as a Physician Assistant with diverse patient populations within a variety of practice settings and clinical disciplines.
+Provide students with the medical knowledge and clinical skills to practice with diverse patient populations within a variety of practice settings and clinical disciplines.

-Promote a patient-centered approach to health and disease by emphasizing health promotion, disease prevention, and primary care.
+Promote a patient-centered approach to health and disease by emphasizing primary care.

-Performance: Primary care medicine is emphasized by teaching health promotion & disease prevention.
-Clinical students train in a number of clinics designated as patient-centered medical homes.
+Performance: Clinical students train in a many clinics designated as patient-centered medical homes

 Prepare students to become members of an interprofessional healthcare team.

-Performance: Students train with DO, MD, PHARM.D, PT, PA, and MSPH, students and participate in several university-wide interdisciplinary clinical case exercises each year.
+Performance: Campbell PA students train with DO, MD, PHARM.D, PT, MSPH and nursing students.
+They participate in structured university-wide interdisciplinary clinical case exercises each year.